 Candidates should hold a doctoral degree in an appropriate field of engineering, the physical sciences, or biology (with quantitative expertise).
 The applicant must be a capable experimentalist and have experience with microscopy and biological samples.
 Previous experience in fluorescence microscopy and/or cell culture and small animal studies is particularly helpful.
 Excellent organizational and communication skills are a must.
 The initial appointment will be for a one-year period, with possibility of extension.

-Interested candidates should submit a curriculum vita, a list of three references and a one-page statement of research interests as one document via the link below.
+Interested candidates should submit a curriculum vita, a list of three references and a one-page statement of research interests via the link below.